DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 * Number of customers (as of the start of this trial): xxx
 * Monthly growth rate: xxx%
 * Monthly attrition rate (as of the start of this trial): xxx%
-* Special offer capacity&ast: xxx%
+* Special offer capacity\*: xxx%

-&ast The company has budget to send special offer to 10% of customers each month.
+\*The company has budget to send special offer to 10% of customers each month.
 For simplicity, let’s assume:
 * If a customer wants to churn and receives an offer before they actually do, their likelihood of churn will significantly reduce
 * If a customer has no intention to churn but receives an offer, they will still get the benefits of the special offer.
 However, this would be a waste of the retention budget